Reform and Conservative Judaism… What’s the Difference?

 It is also true that the Conservative movement continues to speak in the language of halacha (it has a law committee and teshuvot) while Reform speaks in the language of personal autonomy.
 But even here, the divide is not so wide.
 The Conservative movement has always referred to itself as “Positive-Historical Judaism” – i.e. Judaism that is rooted in divine revelation (which is the meaning here of the word “positive”), and simultaneously shaped by historical evolution.
 But Reform Judaism similarly embraces the notion that Judaism is based both on eternal divine (however you define it) commands – the ethical mitzvot – and on historically evolving culture and folkways – the ritual mitzvot.
 From the 1999 Pitsburgh Principles of Reform Judaism:

-Furthermore, the Reform movement has a Responsa Committee (of which I happen to be a member), which deliberates on matters of Jewish law.
-The difference is that those responsa are non-binding.
+Furthermore, the Reform movement has a Responsa Committee, which deliberates and makes decisions on matters of Jewish law in a Reform context.
+The difference is that those responsa are nonbinding, intended to provide guidance for the Jew in choosing his or her own practice.
 The Reform way to talk about Jewish tradition is to use the language of “Choice Through Knowledge” – we make choices about our ritual practice based on our study and our understanding of the meanings of those traditions.
 Contrary to the notion that Reform is “non-halachic,” I believe that this is a type of halachic process.
 And let’s be honest – Conservative Jews also make choices.
 Conservative rabbis know this, which is why they often operate on the assumption that the more knowledge their congregants amass, the more they will choose to fulfill the mitzvot.

 So while differences between the two movements remain, I think it’s more useful to think of a continuum of liberal Judaism that includes the Conservative and Reform movements with significance points of connection between them.
 Every continuum has its extremes, but there is too much in common here to think of them as being really separate.